TreeHacks/hackpack-swift-ui/README.md

 1. Let's create a new screen that displays a list of items from an API.
 Right click on the folder tree and click "New File...".
 Select "Swift File" and click "Next".
 Enter "NetworkingView.swift" as the file name and click "Create".
 You should see a new file called `NetworkingView.swift` in the folder tree.

 2. In `NetworkingView.swift`, let's call the [JSON Placeholder API](https://jsonplaceholder.typicode.com/) to get a list of posts.
 Add the following shown below.
 By creating a `@State var posts: [Post]` property, we can store the list of posts in the view.
-You can read more about state [here](https://developer.apple.com/documentation/swiftui/state).
+You can read more about states [here](https://developer.apple.com/documentation/swiftui/state).

 ```swift
 import SwiftUI